 Although his name is not as widely known as that of William Wilberforce, Richard Oastler’s important work has been publicly recognised in Yorkshire.
 In Northgate, Bradford, a statue of Oastler with two children, sculpted in bronze by John Birnie Philip was funded by national subscription and unveiled by the great political reformer Lord Shaftesbury in 1869.
 A school in Armley, Leeds and A pub in Park Street Market, Brighouse also bear his name, and there is a memorial to him in Leeds Minster.

-Slavery in Yorkshire: Richard Oastler and the campaign against child labour in the Industrial Revolution is published by the University of Huddersfield Press – Queensgate, Huddersfield HD1 3DH (email@example.com) and from.store.hud.ac.uk.
+Slavery in Yorkshire: Richard Oastler and the campaign against child labour in the Industrial Revolution is published by the University of Huddersfield Press – Queensgate, Huddersfield HD1 3DH (firstname.lastname@example.org) and from www.store.hud.ac.uk.
 Price £20.

 The letter that started the campaign

 From a letter to The Leeds Mercury by Richard Oastler, published on October 16, 1830: